podusowski/covid-simulations/README.md

 Data
 ----
-The data was taken from https://ourworldindata.org/ and added to the repository.
+The data about daily cases, deaths and vaccinations was taken from https://ourworldindata.org/ and added to the repository.

 It can be updated with:

 ```